josh146/josh146.github.io/content/recipes/bamya-assam.md

-Title: Beetroot stew
+Title: Bamya Assam
-Date: 2025-12-17
+Date: 2025-12-21
 Category: Singaporean-Iraqi Jewish
 Servings: 4-6 servings
 Time: 1 hour
-Image: /images/recipes/beetroot2.jpg
+Image: /images/recipes/bamya.jpg
 Sticky: true

-An earthy sweet and sour stew, this bright red dish is the result of the merging of cultures -- an Iraqi Jewish staple, made with south east Asian ingredients.
+An earthy sweet and sour stew, this bright yellow dish is the result of the merging of cultures -- an Iraqi Jewish staple, made with south east Asian ingredients.
+The name is reflective of this, with *bamya* being the arabic word for okra, and *assam* the malay word for sour.
+Growing up, we almost always had bamya alongside [[yellow rice]] and [[potato chop | potato chops]].

 In particular, I find the calamansi juice is **key** -- attempts to replace this with lemon or lime juice does not fully replicate the flavours I remember from my childhood.
 This recipe has been adapted from [Rose's Family Favourites](https://www.jewishfoodsociety.org/stories/the-flavors-of-iraq-india-and-singapore-meet-in-th).

 ## Ingredients

 * 1.2kg of chicken legs/thighs (about 8 thighs or 4 marylands)
-* 5 medium beetroot (~1.2kg) halved and sliced
+* 10-15 ladyfingers or okra (halved)
 * 1 large tomato, finely chopped
 * 1 large onion, finely chopped
 * 5 cloves garlic